seven1m/rpi-check-in-printer/README.md

 1. Check that the Dymo printer is setup via Cups at [https://IPADDRESS:631](https://IPADDRESS:631).
 Print a test page from this UI.

 1. Use VNC to connect to the Pi and visit the Print Setup page in the Check-Ins app.
 You can get there by pressing Ctrl-2.

+**Problem: Labels print slow and/or cut-off**

+Sometimes, labels will print **extremely** slow and pause mid-way through printing a label.

+I have found that _some_ Dymo printers do not work well with my `dymo_lag_fix.rb` script.
+It's not an issue with a particular model, but rather seems to be a random problem.
+My solution is to swap printers around (often times even the same exact model number) and everything starts working as expected!